 Question: Should I buy 90% silver U.S. coins?
 I’d like something I can use if I need to buy food or other necessities when store owners won’t accept dollars.
 A friend recommended I get a bag of these coins, but the premiums are a lot higher than some of the other choices.

 Answer: We too have often recommended pre-1965 silver coins.
 They are official government-issue coinage, and just about anyone would be confident in their authenticity and value.
 That, along with their small size, makes them a great option for people who want something to barter and trade.
-We would still be heartily endorsing them if only they were still low premium.
+We would still be heartily endorsing them if only they were still low premiums.

 Often, in times past, these were the best silver coins to buy at the lowest price.
 Investors could buy them at or near their melt value.

 However, “junk silver” coins have become less of a bargain since silver prices began falling in 2011.
 All of the available inventory in the market must come from investors willing to sell existing stocks.
 (Obviously, these coins are no longer minted.)
 Learn more about how much is junk silver worth, then you can understand more about these silver coins when it comes to investing in them.